 Green Library will be open limited hours during winter closure.
 Return ILB materials loaned by non-Stanford libraries to the Green Library main circulation desk.
 Request a return receipt.
 Do not return ILB materials to branch libraries or campus bookdrops.
-Beginning on January 4, 2017, materials returned during the closure will be shipped to the various lending libraries.
+Beginning on January 4, 2017, materials returned during winter closure will be shipped to the various lending libraries.

 Request an item